ggondim/easy-bitcoin-js/README.md

 > **Some features are in alpha.** This means some operations, even if they are complete, are under development and were not tested.
 Tested features are documented with [![Done and tested](https://www.easydna.co.uk/wp-content/themes/easydna1/images/icon-check.png)] icon.

+[There is a milestone](https://github.com/ggondim/easy-bitcoin-js/milestones/v1) of pending tasks until we release it as a stable v1.

 ### Features

 - [Creating a random new wallet](https://github.com/ggondim/easy-bitcoin-js/blob/master/README.md#easybtcnewwallet)